ignacyD/GoMove/README.md

 - **JavaScript**: Extensive use of JavaScript for enhancing the frontend interactivity.

+- **PostgreSQL**: The application uses PostgreSQL as its relational database management system, ensuring data reliability and performance.

 These technologies work together to create a feature-rich and modern web application for various purposes.